krzysztofzablocki/IconOverlaying/README.md

 [Follow me on twitter](http://twitter.com/merowing_)

-## This project has now been integrated as part of [KZBootstrap, a powerful project setup aimed at high quality code.](http://github.com/krzysztofzablocki/KZBootstrap)
+## This project is now integrated with [KZBootstrap, a powerful project setup aimed at high quality code.](http://github.com/krzysztofzablocki/KZBootstrap)